What’s happening now and how can I get involved?

 Through a series of community engagement phases and activities we have heard a wide range of views on the future of Section 72 Dickson.
 This feedback has already been used to shape the preliminary planning for the site, including the development of a draft landscape and urban design concept plan showing how the precinct could be renewed.

-Essential site preparation work to remove surplus buildings and structures from a government-owned site on Block 6 (5 Rosevear Place) is now complete.
+Surplus buildings and structures have been removed from a government-owned site on Block 6 (5 Rosevear Place).
 An independent community needs assessment has also been completed to guide future planning and uses.

 These processes will be finalised in an estate development plan and Territory Plan variation proposal that will be presented to the community for feedback.